denistsoi/9gag-challenge/readme.md

 You'll need to have installed `redis` and `node` on your local machine.

-if you currently have `redis` installed localled; as a *precaution*, please change the `redis_hashkey` from `9gag` to another hashkey if you have data already stored in that location.
+if you currently have `redis` installed locally; as a *precaution*,
+please change the `redis_hashkey` from `9gag` to another hashkey if you have data already stored in that location.

-if you want to show the prints from `redis` and `node` in separate windows; please use the commands `redis-server` and `node index.js` separately rather than `npm start`
+if you want to show the prints from `redis` and `node` in separate windows;
+please use the commands `redis-server` and `node index.js` separately rather than `npm start`

-Also, for the local config variables in `api.js`, please save the instagram credientials in your local `bash/zshrc` as exports
+Also, for the local config variables in `api.js`,
+please save the instagram credientials in your local `bash/zshrc` as exports

 [as of 22 Jul 2016]
 - This project has very minimal frontend due to illness; however, I'll add more as I have more time.